Measure for Measure: Tailoring Everyday Justice

 This research will provide independent evidence to inform and support the design, funding and implementation of the legal help Victorians need.

-Initial phase: Participation from across the Justice sector – the Survey
+Initial phase: Justice sector survey

 For the initial phase of the Measure for Measure research we collected information from across the Victorian justice sector via an online survey.